-You can take medication through your feeding tube instead of by mouth.
+Most medications can be taken through your feeding tube instead of by mouth.
 This is easier for some people.
 Check with your doctor or pharmacist to see if your medications are available in liquid form.
 Many medications are only available as tablets or capsules, so they will need to be crushed and mixed with water before you can give them through the feeding tube.
-It is very important to always check with your doctor and pharmacist first, as there are certain medications that should not be crushed.
+It is very important to always check with your doctor and pharmacist first, as there are certain medications that should not be crushed, or should not be taken through a feeding tube.